aerogear/offix/docs/datastore/introduction.md

 Offix Datastore supports synchronization with [GraphQL CRUD](https://graphqlcrud.org/) compatible servers by default.
 If your server doesn't support GraphQLCrud, you can build your synchronization engine.
-[TODO link how to build replication engine here]

 #### Browser and mobile support